Tapkeshwar Temple

 Tapkeshwar Temple, also known as Tapkeshwar Mahadev Temple, is a temple in Dehradun dedicated to Shiva.
 The temple is on the bank of the Tons River, built on top of a natural cave, which holds the temple's main shivalinga.

 History

-The Tapkeshwar Temple is believed to be 6,000 years old.
-It has a natural shivalinga in the cave, which became a place of reverence for the local people.
+The Tapkeshwar Temple has a natural shivalinga in the cave, which became a place of reverence for the local people.

 It is also believed that this was used as a residence by Dronacharya, the teacher of the Pandavas and Kauravas in the Hindu epic Mahabharata; the cave is called Drona Cave after him.
 Dronacharya's wife Kalyani was unable to breastfeed their newborn son Ashwatthama.
 As Dronacharya was unable to afford a cow or cow's milk, Ashwatthama prayed to Shiva, who then fed him milk dripping from the shivalinga in the cave.

 Operations

 The temple is popular as both a tourist destination and a pilgrimage site in Dehradun.
 Pilgrims bathe in the nearby sulphur-water springs before entering the temple.

 Drona Cave, surrounded by hills, is a popular site for picnickers from Dehradun and nearby districts.